-Company 2022 RM 2021 RM At beginning of financial year Additions Write-off 51,458,793 2,556,038 - 33,084,797 22,050,600 (3,676,604) At end of financial year 54,014,831 51,458,793
+Company 2023 RM 2022 RM At beginning of financial year Additions Reversal 54,014,831 6,617,017 (1,000,002) 51,458,793 2,556,038 - At end of financial year 59,631,846 54,014,831

 The Company carried out impairment assessments on subsidiaries with impairment indicators such as continuing operating losses and reduced shareholders' fund.
 The recoverable amount of the Company's investments in these subsidiaries is determined based on adjusted net tangible assets as a proxy to fair value less costs of disposal and is within Level 3 of the fair value hierarchy.
-As a result of the impairment assessments, the Company has recognised an additional impairment loss of RM2,556,038 in respect of its investments in two (2) subsidiaries in the current financial year which is included in other expenses of the Company's profit or loss.
+As a result of the impairment assessments, the Company has recognised an additional impairment loss of RM6,617,017 in respect of its investments in seven (7) subsidiaries whereas the reversal of impairment losses of RM1,000,002 was due to disposal of one (1) subsidiary and strike off of one (1) subsidiary as further explained in Note 8.4 and 8.6 in the current financial year which is included in other expenses and other income of the Company's profit or loss.